 recommends

-[that Administrations wishing to protect RNSS services across their territory]

 [Due to the known interference cases and the immediate roll-out of dedicated mass-market RNSS receivers in the band 1 240-1 300 MHz, Administrations should also consider retro-active changes to the assignments of domestic broadband ATV stations, already in operation. ]]

-1 that, in ordert to facilitate compatibility with RNSS (space-to-Earth), technical and operational measures as described in Annexes 1 to 3 should be considered and could be implemented in the frequency band 1 240-1 300 MHz by the amateur and amateur satellite services.
+1 that administrations wishing to assign RNSS services across their territory and to facilitate coexistence with RNSS (space-to-Earth), technical and operational measures as described in Annex 1 should be considered and could be implemented in the frequency band 1 240-1 300 MHz by the amateur and amateur-satellite services.

 ______________